remusao/remusao.github.io/posts/2014-11-26-pytest_param.md

 ---
-title: py.test Paramaterize tests with external data
+title: Pytest Paramaterize Tests With External Data
 ---

-I recently began to make heavy use of [py.test](http://pytest.org/latest/) in my day-to-day Python development.
+I recently began to make heavy use of [pytest](http://pytest.org/latest/) in my day-to-day Python development.
 It's a wonderful tool, but I won't explain to you every features it provides and why it's awesome.
 Instead, I'll explain how I managed to cleanly externalize the data used for my